ansys/scade-guitools/doc/source/user-guide/index.rst

         w = self.right - c.LEFT_MARGIN - c.RIGHT_MARGIN
         ed_name = StaticEdit(self, "Topic name:", wl, x, y, w)

-Can be written as follows in the context of a property page:
+can be written as follows in the context of a property page:

 .. code-block:: python